Bastakka/popcatindicator/README.md

 ## Step Three - reload GNOME ##
 You can do this by pressing ALT+F2 and typing r.
-Users on Wayland probably need to log out and log back as first method doesn't work.
+Users on Wayland probably need to log out and log back as reloading GNOME doesn't work on Wayland.

 ## Step Four - Have fun ##
 I hope this works for you beacuse I have no idea how to troubleshoot anything.